Academy of Motion Picture Arts and Sciences: Galleries and theaters

 The Academy's numerous and diverse operations are housed in three facilities in the Los Angeles area: the headquarters building in Beverly Hills, which was constructed specifically for the Academy, and two Centers for Motion Picture Study – one in Beverly Hills, the other in Hollywood – which were existing structures restored and transformed to contain the Academy's Library, Film Archive and other departments and programs.

 Current

 Academy Headquarters

 The Academy Headquarters Building in Beverly Hills once housed two galleries that were open free to the public.
 The Grand Lobby Gallery and the Fourth Floor Gallery offered changing exhibits related to films, film-making and film personalities.
 These galleries were closed in preparation for the construction of the Academy Museum of Motion Pictures, which opened in 2021.

 The building includes the Samuel Goldwyn Theater, which seats 1,012, and was designed to present films at maximum technical accuracy, with state-of-the-art projection equipment and sound system.
-The theater is busy year-round with the Academy's public programming, members-only screenings, movie premieres and other special activities (including the live television broadcast of the Academy Awards nominations announcement every January).
+The theater is busy year-round with members-only screenings, movie premieres and other special activities (including the live television broadcast of the Academy Awards nominations announcement every January).
 The building once housed the Academy Little Theater, a 67-seat screening facility, but this was converted to additional office space in a building remodel.